runbikeswim/lean-semver/README.md

 ### Precedence

 Semantic versioning defines precedence rules for version identifiers.
-These are implemented by functions `lt` (less than) and `decLt` (decidable less than) that each type provides.
+These are implemented by functions `lt` (less than) and `decLt` (decidable less than) provided by all types, where it is required.

-This way, for terms t₁ and t₂ of the same type, it can be determined if t₁ < t₂ or ¬ t₁ < t₂ holds true.
+For terms t₁ and t₂ of the same type, it can this be determined if t₁ < t₂ or ¬ t₁ < t₂ holds true.
 In particular, as terms of type `Version`, two version identifiers can be compared with each other.

 The following propositions are all true: